Coronavirus Employees' Help

-We've put the online prices from the parks plus big discounts in the table below, but tourists have also reported finding leaflets with up to 20% off on-the-day prices, in shopping centres, tourist centres and hotels.
-If you pay at the gate on the day though it'll be at least a few euros more.
+We've put the online prices from the parks plus big discounts in the table below, but it's also worth checking the special offer pages.
+Tourists have also reported finding leaflets with up to 20% off on-the-day prices, in shopping centres, tourist centres and hotels.
+If you pay at the gate on the day though, it'll be at least a few euros more.

 Water park standard prices and discounts

 |€26 (£23)||€8-€18 (£7-£16)||Family ticket (two adults, two kids) for €84 (£76) or a friends ticket (four adults) for €96 (£86)||May to September|

 |€22.50 (£20)||€13-€17 (£12-£15)||Family ticket (two adults and two kids aged 3-7) for €68.50 (£62), or family ticket (two adults and two kids aged 8-12) for €73.50 (£66)||April to September|

 |€22.50 (£20)||€11-€17 (£10-£15)||About 20% off tickets after 3pm (4pm in July and August), or you can buy a season ticket||June to September|

 It's also worth bearing in mind:

 The parks are all easy to get to by taxi or public transport, so if you don't have your own wheels you shouldn't have to pay more than a few euros on top of your ticket price to get there.

 Some visitors have reported paying up to €3 (£2.50) for sun loungers.

 All the parks warn that glass bottles and umbrellas are banned, but none say you can't take your own food inside – some take a packed lunch to cut down on costs.